imarc/handbook/backend.markdown

 ### Query Strings

-Individual resources or pages should not use a query string for identification.
+Individual resources or pages should ideally not use a query string for identification.
 When creating URLs for dynamic or database-driven content, put database primary keys and actions in the path.
 If possible, also include the name of the resources to make for human-readable URLs.

-	/news/12-historians_debate_mason-dixon_line
+	/news/12/historians-debate-ufos
-	/events/201-annual_membership_class
+	/events/201/annual-membership-class

 Poorly constructed page or resource URLs might be `/news/index.php?news_id=12` or `/events/?event_id=201&action=view`.